The Joanne T. Dempsey Memorial Lecture Series

-USD's Department of English and Medieval and Renaissance Studies Program are delighted to announce that Frits van Oostrom will be the 2015-2016 Dempsey Lecturer.
-His lecture will occur in the Fall of 2015.
+The Department of English welcomes Frits van Oostrom as our speaker for the 2015-2016 Joanne T. Dempsey Memorial Lecture.
 One of Europe's most distinguished scholars, Prof. van Oostrom is University Professor of the Humanities at the University of Utrecht (The Netherlands).
 He has spoken and published widely on medieval literature and culture for both academic and popular audiences.

 |2014||Joseph Jonghyun Jeon: April 24, 2014: "Breakfast at Kuniyoshi's: Degenerative Genealogy and Postracial Racial Form."|

 |2012||David Staines: March 15, 2012.
 Missed it?
 See it for free on iTunes U!
 College of Arts and Sciences (CAS) Lecture Series iTunes U Channel: Dempsey Lecture 2012.|